Jerry Brown: Climate change challenges are as serious as those faced in World War II

 Trump's lack of urgency on the issue exemplifies the partisan divide on climate change.
 A recent NBC News/Wall Street Journal poll released this month found that more than 70 percent of Democrats believe climate change is both "serious" and requires "immediate action," but that just 15 percent of Republicans felt the same way.

-Overall, people are growing more and more convinced of the urgency of the issue—45 percent of all Americans said they eel that sense of urgency, the highest since the poll started to ask the question in 1999.
+Overall, people are growing more and more convinced of the urgency of the issue — 45 percent of all Americans said they feel that sense of urgency, the highest since the poll started to ask the question in 1999.

 Brown and Bloomberg joined "Meet the Press" for a special edition focused solely on the issue of climate change.
 Both are among the more prominent political figures who have paid special attention to the issue.